circumspect/White-Rabbit/docs/source/user-guide/installation.rst

 Installation
 ************

-Download the source zip from github `here <https://github.com/circumspect/White-Rabbit/releases/>`_ and extract the files to a directory of your choice.
+Download the source zip from Github `here <https://github.com/circumspect/White-Rabbit/releases/>`_ and extract the files to a directory of your choice.
 Install any missing libraries from ``requirements.txt`` using pip.

 Create a new Discord server using the following template: https://discord.new/YD7aEUr8AdBQ and name it Alice is Missing.